 In addition to the low quality flag there are further processing flags which indirectly provide information on the reliability or quality of the CMa output.
-For instance, it is well known that cloud detection is more difficult during night and twilight as compared to day, and this is also reflected in the cloudmask validation results (see validation report of pps v2018, Dybbroe et al. (2005b)).
+For instance, it is well known that cloud detection is more difficult during night and twilight as compared to day, and this is also reflected in the cloudmask validation results (see the validation report ref?).
 Likewise, the presence of low level temperature inversions over land and sunglint over sea, should raise a warning indicating lower reliability.
 The CMa processing flags include a flag for high risk of sunglint and a flag for presence of low level inversions, which may be used to sort out these pixels.

-Despite a much improved cloud detection in sunglint as compared to SCANDIA for instance as reported in Dybbroe et al. (2005b) it still happens quite frequently that the CMa mistakes cloud free sea in sunglint for clouds.
-Results for CMa v2014 compared with CALIPSO data show that POD-cloudy is lower (-15%) when there are inversions present.
-However, POD-clear is better (2.5%) for inversion conditions.
-Data compared was 150 thousands matched locally received avhrr/viirs pixels over land during night/twilight and inversion/not inversion conditions.
+Despite a much improved cloud detection in sunglint as compared to SCANDIA for instance as reported in Dybbroe et al. (2005b) it still happens that the CMa mistakes cloud free sea in sunglint for clouds.